-Throughout the year of 2010, fuel blenders have extended the availability of fuels containing up to 10% volume ethanol (E10) to many new regions of the U.S., primarily the southeast states.
-Many areas across the country successfully utilize ethanol blended fuels year round and across all octane grades, proving that ethanol blended fuels can be used successfully in marine applications.
+Today, ethanol can be found in nearly all of the nation's gasoline and is being utilized in all engine types, including marine engines.
+Across the entire country, engine owner's successfully utilize ethanol blended fuels year round, across all octane grades, proving that ethanol blended fuels can be used successfully in marine applications.
 E10 is interchangeable with gasoline and virtually every gallon of gasoline sold in the U.S. today contains a percentage of ethanol up to 10%.
-As ethanol has entered these new markets, some marine equipment owners and operators have raised questions about ethanol use in their equipment.
+As ethanol has entered new markets, some marine equipment owners and operators have raised questions about ethanol use in their equipment.
 This bulletin is meant to provide information about successful operation of marine equipment using E10 and provide information on the recent E15 (15% ethanol, 85% gasoline) approval by the Environmental Protection Agency (EPA) for use in automobiles model year 2001 and newer.

-In October 2010 and January 2011, EPA announced the limited approval of E15 for strict use in gasoline powered vehicles only.
-The approval came after years of research on the safe and effective use of this fuel in varying model year automobiles.
+In October 2010 and January 2011, EPA announced the limited approval of E15 for strict use - in gasoline powered automobiles only.
+The approval came after years of research on the safe and effective use of this fuel in varying model year cars and trucks.
 This approval is strictly limited to use in automobiles manufactured in model year 2001 and newer, and was NOT approved for any other engine use.
-EPA's E15 approval is not a mandate for use; it provides an opportunity for retailers to offer their automobile consumers an additional fuel choice.
+EPA's E15 approval is not a mandate for use: it provides an opportunity for retailers to offer their automobile consumers an additional fuel choice.
 Until fuel blends containing more than 10% ethanol have been tested and approved for use in marine engines, watercraft and boat owners should not use these fuel blends.